Tex-Mex Meatballs in Spicy Chipotle Tomato Sauce

 This post may contain affiliate links.
 Please read our disclosure policy.

 These Tex-Mex meatballs are the perfect one-skillet dinner.
-With juicy, spiced beef meatballs simmered in a rich and smoky tomato sauce.
-They're a healthy, simple, and delicious southwest-style meal!
+With juicy, spiced beef meatballs simmered in a rich, smoky tomato sauce, they’re a delicious and straightforward Southwest-style meal!

-These southwest-style meatballs are absolutely bursting with flavor.
-The beef meatballs are made with sauteed onion, garlic, jalapeƱo, and spices, which make them taste amazing.
-And instead of boring breadcrumbs, we use crushed corn chips to bind the meatballs!
+These southwest-style meatballs are bursting with flavor.
+The beef meatballs are made with sautéed onion, garlic, jalapeño, and spices, which make them taste amazing.
+And instead of boring breadcrumbs, we use crushed corn chips to bind the meatballs together!

-It's a super cozy dinner recipe that is easy enough to make when you get home from work.
-And if your family is ok with a little heat, they will love this recipe.
+It’s a super cozy dinner recipe that is easy enough to make when you get home from work.
+And if your family is okay with a little heat, they’ll love this recipe.

 What to Serve with Tex-Mex Meatballs